-If you are treating yourself at home and the waste arising from your treatment is classified as hazardous (i.e. where a particular risk has been identified based on medical diagnosis) we offer a chargeable collection service.
-If you require a collection please contact Veolia on 0203 5676955 for a quotation.
+If you are treating yourself at home and the waste arising from your treatment is classified as hazardous (i.e. where a particular risk has been identified based on medical diagnosis) or you are producing syringes or sharps a separate clinical waste collection will be required.